 “What Truman and ourselves have been doing in terms of the brief is not necessarily the usual way that the architectural industry would operate.
 We need to make space that isn’t about the architecture, it’s about what happens,” explains Larsson.

-Pacing through the future building site, taking in the plain of ground and brick, the regeneration team emphasised that this is exactly what we were brought here to see.
+Pacing through the future building site, surveying the plain of grey ground and old brick, the regeneration team emphasised that this is exactly what we were brought here to see.

 “These blank brick walls don’t necessarily hold a great deal of architectural merit, but they are so important to the character and spirit of Brick Lane and we want to provide more opportunities for that,” Larsson tells us.